iains/gcj/gcc/doc/install/downloading-gcc.rst

 Please refer to the `releases web page <https://gcc.gnu.org/releases.html>`_ for information on how to obtain GCC.

-The source distribution includes the C, C++, Objective-C, Fortran, and Ada (in the case of GCC 3.1 and later) compilers, as well as runtime libraries for C++, Objective-C, and Fortran.
+The source distribution includes the C, C++, Objective-C, Fortran, Java, and Ada (in the case of GCC 3.1 and later) compilers, as well as runtime libraries for C++, Objective-C, Fortran, and Java.
 For previous versions these were downloadable as separate components such as the core GCC distribution, which included the C language front end and shared components, and language-specific distributions including the